theAshRose/JS-timed-quiz/README.md

 --Display wether or not the user selected the correct answer - as well as keep track of their score.
 --Take the user's initials at the end and compile it with their score on a score sheet - which the user may clear if they wish.

-I am proud of this project as it took a lot of energy to learn how to implement the technologies used.
-Even the CSS - the positioning of every element on the page - demonstrates knowledge I have learned practicing web development thus far.
+This was a creative endeavour I sought out to complete which utilized only vanilla front-end technologies.
+No npm packages, node or anything.
+This was also to learn antiquated tech like Jquery for a 'just-in-case' scenario in the future.
+I went ahead and made the app compatible with docker just because.

 ## How to use

 Simply click the start button and follow the prompts!
-Easy to use and difficult to master ;)
+It is unforgiving and whimsical, good luck!

+This project also runs in docker so if you are familiar with the technology you may clone this repo and run it locally.

 ## Screenshot of app